Vegan food blogger and recipe developer Elizabeth Emery guides us through her top tips for eating more whole foods this Veganuary and beyond.

 With veganism trending upwards right now, there’s no shortage of tasty plant-based treats available, from Beyond Burgers to Greggs sausage rolls.
 Utterly delicious as these are, you might find yourself craving something a little more wholesome from time to time.
 If you’re looking to up your intake of goodness this year, keep reading on for some simple tips to incorporate whole foods into your diet.

-1. Sneaky greens If you want to eat more veggies but aren’t sure of how to go about it, try making the same dishes you eat regularly but add in an extra portion of vegetables.
+1. Sneaky greens If you want to eat more veggies but aren’t sure how to go about it, try making the same dishes you eat regularly but add in an extra portion of vegetables.
 This could be as easy as adding a chopped courgette to a curry, a pack of baby spinach to a stew, or grilled red pepper slices to a sandwich.
 The more you do this, the more natural it will feel to add extra portions of veg to each meal, and the more you can gradually build up the amounts and variety!

-2. Blend Smoothies are the magical way to get a huge dose of whole foods with minimal effort.
+2. Blend Smoothies are a magical way to get a huge dose of whole foods with minimal effort.
 As well as fruity favourites such as bananas, berries, mangos and avocados, you can also add in less obvious foods that pack a nutritional punch, such as flax and chia seeds, kale, hemp seeds, cacao and nut butters.
 Not only are smoothies delicious, they’re a fast and convenient way to eat a LOT of whole foods when you’re on the go.

 3. Garnish away It may sound silly, but making your food pretty is a sure-fire way to make it more appealing.
 And conveniently, many foods that are often used as garnishes also happen to be really nutritious!
 For example, sprinkling your pasta with parsley will give you a dose of iron, and adding alfalfa sprouts to your sandwiches will provide an extra boost of vitamins and minerals (sprouts are mini nutritional powerhouses!).

 4. Batch it up If you struggle to find the time to make healthy food at home, try just cooking a big batch of an easy dish once a week that will yield a lot of portions.
 Chilis are great because they contain loads of whole foods in the form of beans, vegetables and spices, and are one-pot meals that require minimal supervision.
-Any portions you make can be reheated easily to provide a quick lunch or dinner, and you can also freeze what you don’t use so you’ve always got a home cooked meal on-hand.
+Any portions you make can be reheated easily to provide a quick lunch or dinner, and you can also freeze what you don’t use so you’ve always got a home cooked meal ready.
 If you’d like some recipe inspiration here, please feel free to try this Warming Bean Chili recipe on my blog.

 6. Grainy days A really easy trick to include more whole foods in your diet is to try subbing in whole grains and pastas where you’d usually eat white, refined versions once or twice a week.
 Try swapping out white rice for brown rice, or another whole grain like quinoa or millet.
 Similarly, instead of white pasta try brown, or a pasta made from millet or quinoa.
 For noodles, try using those made from buckwheat or brown rice.